samlawski/codecookies/flask-2-tutorial/03-templating.md

 {% endif %}
 ```

 Again, this works just like any condition.
 It just looks a little different in terms of syntax and requires the `endif` in the end to signal the end of your conditional statement.
-Logically, it works the way you'd expect it to work, though. it only inserts the content into the HTML template if the condition is true.
+Logically, it works the way you'd expect it to work, though.
+It only inserts the content into the HTML template if the condition is true.
 In our case, if the price property of the `cookie` dictionary is equal to `'$0.25'` we don't render it as a link.
 Instead we render it as strikethough HTML element.

 ## Jinja: Template inheritance